jthalalaios/test-mini-crm/README.md

 laravel's folder:  cd /test-mini-crm/laravel
 - npm install (node20)
+- composer install (php8.4) (it will fail but it needed to build the image after)

 after that cd on folder's parent = on main /test_mini_stack/
 - docker compose build --no-cache